ucdavis/endowmentreport/index.md

 Please make an effort to identify a stewardee.
 If a specific fund is not to be stewarded, please let us know why by submitting a "make a change" form and following the proper procedures.

 ### Deceased Stewardees
-We have removed all deceased stewardees as report recipients.
+We have removed most deceased stewardees as report recipients.
 When we could find a spouse, they were added to the fund.
 However, if someone else should be stewarded (or if the descendant is not in Advance), please [fill out a change form](https://ucdavis.github.io/endowmentreport//docs/change){:target="\_blank"} in Airtable and ensure Advance is updated.

 ---
 We are happy to sit down with you and walk you through the data and Airtable.
 If you would like to arrange a time, please email [Daniella Hanson](mailto:dahanson@ucdavis.edu).